-The entropy of the one-dimensional shift $ \Sigma_M $ whose allowed transitions are given in terms of a $0,1$ irreducible matrix $ M $ and the corresponding tree-shift $ \mathcal{T}_M $ has the same entropy $ h_{PS} $ if and only if, the sum of all rows of $ M $ is the same \cite{BanChang2020}.
-An irreducible $ M $ is also important to prove that the entropy of $ \mathcal{T}_M $ can be more than the maximum between the entropy of its corresponding irreducible blocks \cite{BanChangEtAll2021}, while in dimension the equality holds.
+In the case that $M$ is irreducible, the entropy $h_{PS}$ of both $\Sigma_M$ and $\mathcal{T}_M$ are equal if, and only if, the sum of all rows of $M$ are the same, as proved in \cite{BanChang2020}.
+An irreducible $M$ is also important to prove that the entropy of $ \mathcal{T}_M $ can be more than the maximum between the entropy of its corresponding irreducible blocks, while in dimension one, the equality holds.
+See \cite{BanChangEtAll2021}.

-In this work, we consider tree-shifts such that each node has $k$ descendants, called $k$-trees, given by $k$ possibly different $d \times d $ matrices of zeros and ones.
-Here, $d$ is the cardinality of the alphabet.
-To see that there are $k$-trees given by different matrices that cannot be associated to tree-shifts given by a single matrix, the reader is invited to analyse, for example, the binary three-shift $X_{20} = (D,E)$ defined in Section \ref{sectiontopologicalproperties}.
+In this work, we consider tree-shifts whose elements are $k$-trees given by $k$ (possibly different) $d \times d $ matrices.
+The entries of these matrices can be $0$ (the correspondent transition is not allowed) or $1$ (the correspondent transition is allowed).
+In this context, $d$ is the cardinality of the alphabet $\mathcal{A}$.
+One can see that there are $k$-trees given by different matrices that cannot be associated to tree-shifts given by a single matrix for all directions.
+For this purpose, the reader is invited to follow the analysis, for example, of the binary tree-shift $X_{20} = (D,E)$ defined in Section \ref{sectionentropytable}.

-The purpose of this text is to consider some topological properties of Markov $k$-trees, as well as construct a method to calculate its characteristic function $ p(n) $, inspired in \cite{PetersenSalama1}.
-Also, we prove some relations and differences between $ h_{BC} $ and $ h_{PS} $ and calculate those entropies for some examples.
-The main importance of those examples is not only to understand our algorithm to determine entropies, but also complement the work of Ban and Chang \cite{BanChangEntropy}, where the authors proposed four open problems, two of them relating entropy and topological properties of tree-shifts.
+The main purpose of this text is to construct a method to calculate the characteristic function $p(n)$, inspired in \cite{PetersenSalama1}.
+Moreover, we prove properties of $h_{BC}$ and $h_{PS}$ for Markov tree-shifts given by $k$ transition matrices and calculate those entropies in some examples.
+The examples are important not only to understand our algorithm to determine entropies, but also to complement the work \cite{BanChangEntropy}, where Ban and Chang proposed four open problems, two of them relating entropy and topological properties of tree-shifts.

-Although the interest in dealing with more general tree-shifts is clear, it is not natural how to associate them to shifts in one dimension, as in hom Markov tree-shifts, if we consider different matrices.
-In many cases, if we analyse only the allowed words of length $ 2 $ (or any length), disregarding the direction where it is possible, we obtain the full shift of dimension $ 1 $.
-Again, this aspect can be seen in $X_{20}$, once the words $ 00,01,10,11 $ are allowed in at least one of both directions.